Jake Ballinger

 blue-cube-logo

-Cube is the first spreadsheet-native FP&A platform that empowers teams to drive better planning and business performance without changing how they work.
+Cube is the first spreadsheet-native FP&A platform that empowers teams to drive better reporting, planning, and business performance without changing how they work.

 Of course, FP&A also has to make reports, and that's where Cube can help.
-Many companies (like Masterworks) use Cube to simplify and systematize their planning and compliance requirements, saving weeks' worth of work.
+Many companies (like SmugMug) use Cube's reporting capabilities to inform their budgeting and planning, saving weeks of work.

 Cube offers faster time to value (most companies onboard within two weeks) and is competitively priced.

 Convinced?
-Book your demo with us today.
-Need to see what's still out there?
-Scroll away.
+Book your free demo with us today.

 Big image_Howcubeworks_V2 (4) (1) (1)